hpusset/-elrc-share-client/README.md

     getj 100 --pretty > /path/to/my/directory/resource-100.json

 ### `download`
-Returns the zipped dataset of a resource or a list of resources that a logged in user has access to.
+Retrives the zipped dataset of a resource or a list of resources that a logged in user has access to.
+The .zip archive is saved as *archive-<resource-id>.zip*

 **Options**